dotnet/upgrade-assistant/README.md

 ### Custom NuGet package mapping configuration

 The Package updater step of the Upgrade Assistant attempts to update NuGet package references to versions that will work with .NET 5.0.
-There are a few rules the migration step uses to make those updates:
+There are a few rules the upgrade step uses to make those updates:

   1. It removes packages that other referenced packages depend on (transitive dependencies).
 Try-convert moves all packages from packages.config to PackageReference references, but PackageReference-style references only need to include top level packages.
 The NuGet package updater step removes package references that appear to be transitive so that only top-level dependencies are included in the csproj.
   2. If a referenced NuGet package isn't compatible with the target .NET version but a newer version of the NuGet package is, the package updater step automatically updates the version to the first major version that will work.
   3. The package updater step will replace NuGet references based on specific replacement packages listed in configuration files.
 For example, there's a config setting that specifically indicates System.Threading.Tasks.Dataflow should replace TPL.Dataflow.

 This third type of NuGet package replacement can be customized by users.
 An extension's PackageMapPath path can contain json files that map old packages to new ones.
 In each set, there are old (.NET Framework) package references which should be removed and new (.NET 5.0/Standard) package references which should be added.
-If a project being migrated by the tool contains references to any of the 'NetFrameworkPackages' references from a set, those references will be removed and all of the 'NetCorePackages' references from that same set will be added.
+If a project being upgraded by the tool contains references to any of the 'NetFrameworkPackages' references from a set, those references will be removed and all of the 'NetCorePackages' references from that same set will be added.
 If old (NetFrameworkPackage) package references specify a version, then the references will only be replaced if the referenced version is less than or equal to that version.

-By adding package map files, users can supply customized rules about which NuGet package references should be removed from migrated projects and which NuGet package references (if any) should replace them.
+By adding package map files, users can supply customized rules about which NuGet package references should be removed from upgraded projects and which NuGet package references (if any) should replace them.

 An example package map files looks like this: